Prismade/schedule/README.md

 - Map shows where the classes are taking place
 - Export to calendar

-This project uses _CocoaPods_ as a dependencies manager.
+This project uses [CocoaPods](https://cocoapods.org/) as a dependencies manager.
-Minimal iOS version supported: _11.0_
+Minimal iOS version supported: _12.0_

 ### Used dependencies: